© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Morgraig is a scheduled monument protected by Cadw under reference GM031.
 View the official record →

-Castell Morgraig is a medieval castle situated in Glamorgan, Wales, recorded as a scheduled ancient monument under the Cadw reference GM031.
+Castell Morgraig is a medieval castle situated in Glamorgan, Wales, whose origins and development remain incompletely documented in the scholarly record.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM031.

 Castell Morgraig dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Morgraig is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM031.